Taylor Fritz: 2022: Indian Wells title, world No. 8

-2023: United Cup champion, Fifth title, World No. 5
+2023: United Cup champion, world No. 5

-Fritz started the season at the inaugural 2023 United Cup, as the No. 1 American male player, where the United States team became champion defeating Italy in the final.
-Next at the Australian Open, he lost in the second round to wildcard Alexei Popyrin.
+Fritz started the season at the inaugural 2023 United Cup, as the No. 1 American male player, where the United States team became champion, defeating Italy in the final.
+Next, at the Australian Open, he lost in the second round to wildcard Alexei Popyrin.
 Fritz saved a match point against him in the fourth set to make it two sets each, but lost a hard-fought match lasting more than four hours.

 At the 2023 Dallas Open he reached the semifinals where he lost to eventual champion Wu Yibing.
-As a result he reached a new career high ranking of world No. 7 becoming the highest ranked American since Mardy Fish in 2011.
-The following week seeded as the top seed, he reached back-to-back semifinals at the 2023 Delray Beach Open.
+As a result, he reached a new career high ranking of world No. 7, becoming the highest ranked American since Mardy Fish in 2011.
+The following week, as the top seed, he reached back-to-back semifinals at the 2023 Delray Beach Open.
 Next he defeated Mackenzie McDonald to reach his first ATP final of the season and tenth overall.
 In the final, he defeated Miomir Kecmanović for his fifth ATP Tour title.
-As a result he moved to world No. 5 in the rankings on 27 February 2023.
+As a result, he moved to world No. 5 in the rankings on February 27, 2023.

 At the Mexican Open he defeated sixth seed Frances Tiafoe to reach his third straight semifinal.

 Next he lost to seventh seed and compatriot Tommy Paul in an epic match lasting three and a half hours, setting the record for the longest match in the 30-year history of the Abierto Mexicano Telcel.

+In Indian Wells and in Miami he reached back-to-back quarterfinals defeating 30th seed Sebastián Báez, Márton Fucsovics, and 24th seed Denis Shapovalov, seventh seed Holger Rune en route respectively.